3 Nagas Luang Prabang

 In total there are 12 rooms and three suites that are dotted between two of the hotel's three buildings, The Khamboua and The Lamache and the newer building across the road, which is home to the restaurant.
 The Khamboua House was built in 1903, during the heyday of the French colonial rule.
 It has a garden opening up onto the Nam Khan River.
 The Lamache House was built in 1898 to house the royal family and in the 1930s was then converted into an ice cream factory.
 It was painstakingly restored in 1995 and is now home to several of the rooms.
 The spacious rooms blend traditional materials of local silks and dark wood with contemporary design and all have private terraces or verandas, exquisite bathrooms and offer plenty of space.
 They are not luxurious but they ooze charm.

 Children are welcome at 3 Nagas but there are no specific facilities here other than babysitting which can be arranged on request.
-Luang Prabang has plenty to offer kids from cycling to kayaking, visiting caves, waterfalls and even a nearby elephant camp.
+Luang Prabang has plenty to offer kids from cycling to kayaking, visiting caves and waterfalls.

 The hotel's signature 3 Nagas Restaurant has earned a reputation as one of the city's best, and combines fresh Lao cuisine and innovative fusion dishes in a fine dining atmosphere.
 The casual open-air Mango Tree serves light and tasty Western food and a great selection of drinks and cocktails.
 The hotel also has a small boutique and library.